aliyilmaz/ads-manager/docs/en-README.md

 ### 2.2 Database

 The database type where the project contents will be kept is mysql by default, and sqlite and sqlsrv databases can also be preferred.
-The database name is ads by default.Before proceeding to the installation step, it is necessary to make sure that the database with this name has not been created before.
+The database name is ads_manager by default.Before proceeding to the installation step, it is necessary to make sure that the database with this name has not been created before.

 ### 2.3 Security